Easter Holidays Monday 14 to Friday 25 April

 At every point of transition from home to school, from primary to secondary, and from secondary to sixth form, we aim to provide the best possible care and support.

 All staff at St Mary Magdalene Academy work to maintain high standards of behaviour and attainment.
-We want every student at the Academy to be able to work in a positive learning environment, so they can achieve the highest possible SAT, GCSE and International Baccalaureate results.
+We want every pupil at the Academy to be able to work in a positive learning environment, so that they can achieve the highest possible SAT, GCSE, A Level and International Baccalaureate results.

 Our Ofsted report was hugely positive about the progress we are making as an Academy, and we are very pleased to have received this external validation of what a strong school we are.
 The full report can be read here, and says: